Data-Driven Loss Functions for Inference-Time Optimization in Text-to-Image: Method

 \subsection{Implementation Details}

 We describe here the main implementation details.
-Additional details are provided in Appendix \ref{supp_impl_details}.
+Additional details are provided in Appendix~\ref{supp_impl_details}.

-\textbf{Cross-Validation.} All architectural choices and hyperparameters were selected through systematic validation on the downstream generation task.
-We created a validation set using the GenEval framework, carefully ensuring no overlap with test prompts.
-This validation set contains prompts with similar structure but different object combinations and spatial relations.
+\textbf{Cross-Validation.} All design choices and hyperparameters were selected through systematic validation on the downstream generation task.
+We made a validation set using the GenEval framework, carefully ensuring no overlap with test prompts.
+This set contains prompts with similar structure but different object combinations and spatial relations.

 \textbf{Data.} For Flux-based models, we use 20K real images from GQA and 4K synthetic images.
 For each image we extract the attention maps roughly every 5 denoising steps, and including the last (cleanest) step \eg $\{5, 10, 15, 20, 25, 49\}$ for multi-step models, and in FLUX.1-schnell we use $\{1, 3\}$.
 For SD-based models, we use a smaller set of training data, because the input dimension is lower ($7\times$ less maps in SD) -- with a balanced mixture of 4K real and 4K synthetic images.
-The GQA dataset undergoes preprocessing to reduce ambiguity: we filter out images with multiple instances of the same object category and remove hypernym relations using WordNet~\citep{miller1995wordnet}.
+The GQA dataset is preprocessed to reduce ambiguity: we filter out images with multiple instances of the same object category and remove hypernym relations using WordNet~\citep{miller1995wordnet}.
 We use inversion techniques to extract the attention maps of the training data for the denoising steps.
-For Flux-based models, we use RF-Inversion~\cite{rout2025semantic} and for SD-based we use Fixed-Point Inversion~\cite{samuel2025gnri}, using a guidance-scale of $0$ for both inversion methods.
+For Flux-based models, we use RF-Inversion~\cite{rout2025semantic}, for SD we use Fixed-Point Inversion~\cite{samuel2025gnri}, with a guidance-scale of $0$ for both inversion methods.

-\textbf{Relation Extraction.} Relation triplets are extracted from the prompt using SpaCy \citep{Honnibal_spaCy_Industrial-strength_Natural_2020} a natural language parsing library, with some hard-coded exceptions, like "fire hydrant" or "hot dog".